 Providers must ensure that eligible patients have access to and receive these critical and available therapies.
+Treatments are available widely.
+Use the COVID-19 Therapeutics Locator to connect patients to locations near them.

 Treatment of COVID-19 with oral antiviral therapy